maxpna/profileimagecropper/README.md

     android:src="@drawable/modelstand"/>
 ```

-This widget extends ImageView so you should be able to use all the ImageView proeprties.
+This widget extends ImageView so you should be able to use all the ImageView properties.

 #### Loading directly
 To load an image into the widget, use the following code.
 You can use any other method that loads a valid bitmap into an ImageView.
 Please note, DO NOT add an image as background using setBackground(), etc.